All Episodes

 800-941-SHAWN is our number if you want to be a part of the program.

-Get your dose of independence and liberty every weekday, right here on the Sean Hannity Show.
+Get your dose of independence and liberty every weekday right here on The Sean Hannity Show.

-Our number is 800 941 Sean.
+Our number is 800-941-Sean.

 If you want to be a part of the program, what if that God forbid moment comes and somebody breaks into your home, wants to kill you or bring harm to you and your family or your business and your employees?

-What do you what are you gonna do?
+What are you going to do?

-Well, that's what the US USCCA exists for.
+Well, that's what the USCCA exists for.

-And it doesn't matter if you're an ex-Navy SEAL, long-time gun owner, new to firearms.
+And it doesn't matter if you're an ex-Navy SEAL, longtime gun owner, new to firearms.

-If that scenario, and I pray it never happens, does happen, understand there are people that end up the people defending themselves are the ones that end up getting arrested.
+If that scenario, and I pray it never happens, does happen, understand there are people that end up, the people defending themselves are the ones that end up getting arrested.

-We've seen this happen time and time again, especially people working in stores, etc.
+We've seen this happen time and time again, especially people working in stores, et cetera, and the criminals that walk free.

 Now, this is why the USCCA exists.